-- Set a regular bedtime and morning routine. - Lay out clothes and pack backpacks the night before. - Don't let your child stay home unless he or she is truly sick.
-Keep in mind that complaints of a stomachache or headache can be a sign of anxiety and not a reason to stay home. - If your child seems anxious about going to school, talk to teachers, school counselors, or other parents for advice on how to make your child feel comfortable and excited about learning. - Develop back-up plans for getting to school if something comes up.
+- Set a regular bedtime and morning routine. - Lay out clothes and pack backpacks the night before. - Don't let your child stay home unless they are truly sick.
+Keep in mind that complaints of a stomachache or head-ache can be a sign of anxiety and not a reason to stay home. - If your child seems anxious about going to school, talk to teachers, school counselors, or other parents for advice on how to make your child feel comfortable and excited about learning. - Develop back-up plans for getting to school if somethingcomes up.
 Call on a family member, a neighbor, or another parent. - Avoid medical appointments and extended trips when school is in session.

-During the 2020-21 academic year, JCPS launched the
+In January of the 2019 aca- demic year, JCPS launched the

-#EVERYDAYCOUNTS
+EVERYDAYCOUNTS

-initiative to empower parents, students, and the general public with information about the importance of consistent school attendance.
+initiative to empower parents, students, and the general public with information aboutthe importance of consistent school attendance.
 JCPS stands behind a districtwide goal for all students of "No More Than 6."
-Learn more at www.jcpseverydaycounts.com.
+Learn more at www.jcpseverydaycounts .com.